GravByte/CoronaVirusDestroyerGame/README.md

-This was developed as a first year University project for my first programming assignment.
+This was developed as a first year University project for my first programming assignment in February 2021.